deeplearning4j/deeplearning4j/debug.md

 Deep-learning networks can be hard to debug, but Deeplearning4j's networks have built-in support for runtime visualization of the weight matrices for each neural network and its bias.
 You can also visualize the activations of the network.

-To visualize is to debug.
+To visualize is to debug, and to debug is to visualize.
 Weight matrices and their gradients should be a Gaussian distribution most of the time.

 *Gaussian Matrices*